fleschutz/PowerShell/Docs/list-commits.md

 ## list-commits.ps1 - Lists all commits in a Git repository

-This script lists all commits in a Git repository.
+This PowerShell script lists all commits in a Git repository.
 Supported output formats are: list, compact, normal or JSON.

 ## Parameters
 ```powershell